-San Pedro Downtown Harbor Project, expected completion in 2014
+San Pedro Downtown Harbor Project (expected completion in 2014)

-The Downtown Harbor project will cut into approximately 1.2 acres of existing waterfront land along Harbor Boulevard between Fire Station 112 to the north and the L.A.
+The San Pedro Downtown Harbor project will cut into approximately 1.2 acres of existing waterfront land along Harbor Boulevard between Fire Station 112 to the north and the L.A.
 Maritime Museum to the south.
 It will create a new harbor inlet for vessels to dock and approximately 700 linear feet of promenade.
 Surrounding the inlet will be a modern town square, featuring landscaping, lighting and expansive promenades.

 The $21 million project, estimated to create 98 one-year equivalent jobs, is expected to be complete in mid-2013.
 Development of the Downtown Harbor town square and promenade will follow at a cost of approximately $17.5 million and is expected to be completed in 2014.